Diagnostic

 Diagnostic report & walkthrough

-Written report with prioritized findings, target architecture, risk register, and sequenced action plan.
-Live walkthrough so your team can act on it immediately.
+Prioritized findings, target architecture, risk register, and action plan.
+Live walkthrough so your team can act immediately.

 Pricing